Organ

 • have acquired in-depth knowledge of orchestral literature and mastery of the relevant orchestral parts

-• have acquired in-depth knowledge and mastery of the solo and chamber music literature of various epochs
+• have acquired in-depth knowledge and mastery of the solo and chamber music literature of various periods

 • have in-depth knowledge of stylistics and repertoire

-• have mastered scientific working techniques and be able to analyse, interpret and elaborate artistic content in writing in a well-founded manner
+• have mastered the techniques of acadmic research and writing, and be able to analyse, interpret and write about artistic content in a grounded manner

 • be able to use audiovisual media for self-presentation (competition submissions, demo recordings, internet presentations etc.)

-• have gained insights into the areas of physical and mental health maintenance, self-management and optimisation of performance
+• have gained insights into the areas of physical and mental health maintenance, self-management and performance optimisation

-• have further developed their individual interests in the sense of lifelong learning beyond their own subject area through targeted consolidation in the context of (free) electives
+• have further developed their individual interests in the sense of lifelong learning beyond their own subject area through targeted consolidation in the context of elective subjects

 Link to the semester schedule